-In a world where it seems there are endless ways to market a business, not surprisingly many questions arise as to what is right for your own business.
+In a world where it seems there are endless ways to market a business, not surprisingly, many questions arise as to what is right for your own business.
 A great way to address these questions is to really understand your business and how the different marketing and advertising tools work.

 Let’s start with Google.
 We all know Google and most of us use it frequently, if not daily.
 But have you ever really thought about what it does?
 Simply stated it gives us what we are looking for.
-Once we find what we’re looking for, it gives us more information via reviews, content, providing locations, etc. If your business or a portion of your is built on a customer base of consumers who say any of the following, SEO (Search Engine Optimization) may very well be right for your business:
+Once we find what we’re looking for, it gives us more information via reviews, content, providing locations, etc. If your business or a portion of your business is built on a customer base of consumers who say any of the following, SEO (Search Engine Optimization) may very well be right for your business:

 · “I’m in need of…”

 Below, I’ve put together some real life scenarios to see if SEO fits your business.
 Here are some statements that might send people searching on Google.

 “I need a physician that can help me with…”

 “I’m in need of a service that you don’t hear about every day.
 Where should I start looking?”

 “I just had a car accident and I’ve been hurt, I need a reputable attorney…”

 “My air conditioning unit just crashed, who should I call?”